Migrating to FSx for ONTAP using NetApp SnapMirror - FSx for ONTAP

 • If you set the destination volume's data tiering policy to All when migrating your data, all file metadata is stored on the primary SSD storage tier.
 File metadata is always stored on the SSD-based primary tier, regardless of the volume's data tiering policy.
 We recommend that you assume a ratio of 1 : 10 for primary tier : capacity pool tier storage capacity.

 • The source and destination file systems are connected in the same VPC, or are in networks that are peered using Amazon VPC Peering, Transit Gateway, AWS Direct Connect or AWS VPN.
-For more information, see Accessing data from within AWS and What is VPC peering? in the Amazon VPC Peering Guide.
+For more information, see Accessing data from within the AWS Cloud and What is VPC peering? in the Amazon VPC Peering Guide.

 • The VPC security group for the FSx for ONTAP file system has inbound and outbound rules allowing ICMP as well as TCP on ports 443, 10000, 11104, and 11105 for your inter-cluster endpoints (LIFs).